Skip to contents

 Section 6.2.1 Bayesian Learning Under Improper Priors

-We define the response variable OpenBoxOffice, which contains the box office sales at the opening weekend in Mio.$ as y and use the budget (Budget, in Mio.$) and the predetermined number of screens (Screens, in 1000) the film was forecast to be in theaters six weeks prior to opening as covariates.
+We use as response y the variable OpenBoxOffice, which contains the box office sales at the opening weekend in Mio.$, and as covariates the budget (Budget, in Mio.$) and the number of screens (Screens, in 1000) the film was forecast to be in theaters six weeks prior to opening.

-We center the covariates budget and screens at their means in the data set.
-Thus the intercept is the sales on the opening weekend box office (in Mio. $) of a film with average budget and forecast to be in the theaters on the average number of screens .
+We center the covariates Budget and Screens at their means in the data set.
+Thus, the intercept represents the expected box office sales at the opening weekend (in Mio.$) of a film with average budget and forecast to be screened on an average number of screens in the theaters.

 y <- movies[, "OpenBoxOffice"]